MO-3: Modeling Moving Carbon

 • How are human activities involved in your local carbon cycle?
 How are human activities causing carbon to move and change?
 Represent and label this on your model.

-• For the reservoirs in your model, are there some where carbon might be stored (ie, “get stuck”) for a long time?
+• For the reservoirs in your model, are there some where carbon might be stored (that is, “get stuck”) for a long time?
 Are there some where carbon is likely to move out quickly?
 Represent this on your model.

 • Have a short title that reflects the overall story that involves a local part of the carbon cycle.

-• Venus Carbon Cycle Game and Justification (1 per team, all grades).
-Use the Carbon Cycle Game for Earth as an inspiration to create a game to represent the carbon cycle on Venus.
-Your game should identify:
+• Venus Carbon Cycle Game and Justification (1 per team, all grades): Use the Carbon Cycle Game for Earth as inspiration to create a game that represents the carbon cycle on Venus.
+Your game should include:

-• Station cards that represent carbon reservoirs that convey where carbon is stored on Venus
+• Station cards that represent carbon reservoirs and show where carbon is stored on Venus.

-• Justification for the changes made to the Earth carbon cycle game that led to the completed Venus carbon cycle game.
-This could be a narrative explanation or a series of bullet points
+• A justification for the changes made to the Earth Carbon Cycle Game that led to your completed Venus Carbon Cycle Game.
+This can be a narrative explanation or a series of bullet points.

-• Areas of the game where you weren’t sure or had to make assumptions.
+• Areas of the game where you were not sure or had to make assumptions.